Frac Sand for Vaca Muerta: The Complete Guide (2026)

 Current supply geography

 Historically, Vaca Muerta proppant has been sourced from three regions: Entre Ríos (the Ibicuy corridor, dominant by volume), Chubut (southern dune fields), and Río Negro (middle-distance deposits).
-A single supplier — NRG Argentina — was estimated to hold roughly 75% of flowing supply by 2024.
-That concentration, combined with an active criminal investigation affecting operations, exposed operators to single-point-of-failure risk and reopened the door for alternative sources.
+A single dominant incumbent supplier was estimated to hold roughly 75% of flowing supply by 2024.
+That single-source concentration exposed operators to point-of-failure risk and reopened the door for alternative sources.
 See the related Vaca Muerta proppant supply overview.

 Pricing: the freight problem

-Frac sand in Argentina is not priced at the mine gate — it is priced delivered to the wellhead.
+Frac sand in Argentina is not priced at the mine gate, it is priced delivered to the wellhead.
 The dominant cost component is freight.
-With current North Zone Vaca Muerta delivered prices in the ~US$140/ton range from Ibicuy (≈1,400 km road-rail combination), the FOB sand price is a minority of landed cost.
+With current North Zone Vaca Muerta delivered prices in the ~US$145/ton range from Ibicuy (1,200+ km road-rail combination), the FOB sand price is a minority of landed cost.

 |---|---|---|